-VIOLATION 1st OFFENSE 2nd OFFENSE 3rd OFFENSE 4th OFFENSE Willful Damage to Property of Staff Members and Others- Any student who willfully cuts, defaces, or otherwise injures in any way any property, real or personal belonging of a staff member is liable to suspension or expulsion and the parent or guardian shall be liable for all damages caused by their child.
-1-5 day susp.
+or inflammatory, libelous, slanderous, or otherwise unauthorized material.
+Verbal Abuse/Gestures -Threatening language, vulgar/profane language, inappropriate gestures/remarks 1-5 day susp.
 1-10 day susp.
-Willful Disobedience -Refusal to follow school rules, regulations and procedures.
+Willful Damage of School Property -Any student who willfully cuts, defaces, or otherwise injures in any way any property, real or personal belonging to the school district is liable to suspension or expulsion and the parent or guardian shall be liable for all damages caused by their child.
 1-5 day susp.
-1-10 day susp.
+(25) 1-10 day susp.
+VIOLATION 1st OFFENSE 2nd OFFENSE 3rd OFFENSE 4th OFFENSE VIOLATION Willful Damage to Property of Staff Members and Others-Any student who willfully cuts, defaces, or otherwise injures in any way any property, real or personal belonging of a staff member is liable to suspension or expulsion and the parent or guardian shall be liable for all damages caused by their child.
+2nd OFFENSE 1-5 day susp.